Licensed ACT gas fitter

 What Is a Gas Compliance Certificate?

 A gas compliance certificate is an official document that confirms gas work carried out on a property meets the relevant Australian standards and ACT regulations.
-It is issued by a licensed gas fitter after they complete the installation, repair, or modification and verify that everything is safe and compliant.
+A licensed gas fitter issues it once the installation, repair or modification is finished and they have verified that everything is safe and compliant.

-Think of it as a sign-off that says "this gas work has been done properly and is safe to use."
-It covers things like correct pipe sizing, proper ventilation, secure connections, appliance clearances, and gas pressure testing.
+It is a sign-off that says "this gas work has been done properly and is safe to use."
+Behind that sit the things the fitter has actually checked: pipe sizing, ventilation, secure connections, appliance clearances and a gas pressure test.

 When Do You Need One?